Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 • Includes battery, charger, and heavy-duty cut-off wheels

-• Doesn’t come with many accessories; may not be ideal for some users’ preferences
+• Doesn’t come with many accessories

-• Collar vibrated loose after use
+• Collar vibrated and came loose after use

-Anyone who might prefer a portable rotary tool kit should give Milwaukee’s M12TM kit a shot.
-This cordless model uses the company’s M12 batteries to produce speeds between 5,000 and 32,000 rpm.
+Anyone who might prefer a portable battery-powered rotary tool will want to give Milwaukee’s M12 kit a shot.
+This cordless model uses the company’s M12 batteries to produce speeds between 5,000 and 32,000 RPM.
 This Milwaukee rotary tool comes with a battery, a charger, a set of heavy-duty cut-off wheels, and a toolless chuck for easy bit changes.

-Despite being a cordless rotary tool, this model had power to spare, cutting through steel quickly and easily when compared with almost every other model on the list.
+Despite being a cordless rotary tool, this model had power to spare, cutting through steel quickly and easily when compared to almost every other model on the list.
 While Milwaukee doesn’t specifically mention it, we felt this tool offered “slow starts,” which prevented the tool from jolting in our hands when we flipped it on.
 We also really appreciated the cordless portability.
 The things that disappointed us the most were that this kit didn’t come with many accessories and the plastic collar vibrated loose a few times during use, forcing us to stop and tighten it back up.

-Get the Milwaukee rotary tool at Amazon.
+Get the Milwaukee rotary tool kit at Amazon.

-The 2305 kit doesn’t come with a guard for the cut-off wheel, and the wheels Wen supplies with the kit are very brittle and of low quality.
+We’re big fans of the affordable Wen tool brand, but when we tested the Wen 2305 Rotary Tool Kit With Flex Shaft, it failed miserably and was downright dangerous.
+The kit doesn’t come with a guard for the cut-off wheel, and the wheels Wen supplies with the kit are very brittle and of low quality.
 Two wheels broke during cutting, sending chunks flying everywhere.
 Thankfully, we were wearing safety glasses.
 As a result of this, we would not recommend the 2305 kit.

 Jump to Our Top Picks